-From the ARCHIVES: Jeff Fuchs is a longtime mountain explorer and journalist, who specializes in retracing ancient routes.
-As editor-at-large for Outpost, he’s written about trekking tributaries of the Silk Road (Wool, Salt and Spice routes), of Peru’s Inca Road, and of so many Himalayan footpaths they’re too numerous to list here.
-For this story, he headed to the tip of South America, to the spectacular Andes and ice fields of Patagonia.
+From the Archives: Jeff Fuchs is a mountain explorer who retraces ancient trade and pilgrimage routes.
+As editor-at-large for Outpost, he’s written about tributaries of the Silk Road (Wool, Salt and Spice routes), Peru’s Great Inca Road, and so many Himalayan footpaths they’re too numerous to list.
+In this story, he heads to the tip of South America to the spectacular ice fields of Patagonia.

 It ripped at clothing, exfoliated the skin, sounded like a shrieking maniac, smelled of fresh ice, and tasted like clean water.
 Wind had been shooting through the stone and the ice in this part of the world for as long as the planet existed, and here in Patagonia, it had perfected its tactics.